lucabuia/prodencer/README.md

 TO DO
-- make sure that it works for the case of a charge-only density (no spin)
+- make sure that it works for the case of a charge-only density with Abinit (no spin)
-- add function that does inverse projection (takes coefficients and positions and prints a fictitious density with the appropriate atomic multipoles)